ansys/pydpf-post/docs/source/user_guide/extending_to_core.rst

     >>> displacement = solution.displacement()

-    This is the result data (data container)
+    This is the result data (data container).

     >>> norm = displacement.norm

-    Extract the result fields_container from the result data.
+    Extract the fields_container result from the result data.

     >>> fields_container = norm.result_fields_container

-    Now the Core API needs to be imported.
+    Import the DPF-Core API.

     >>> from ansys.dpf import core